 The UCD Energy Institute has recently started an Energy Systems Integration Partnership Programme (ESIPP) which is an €11m capacity building project co-funded by Science Foundation Ireland, industry and philanthropic donation.
 As part of this programme the Energy Institute is now seeking candidates for multiple Post-Doctoral level research opportunities.
 The openings span across a wide range of topics, such as Electrical, Chemical and Mechanical Engineering, Mathematics, Economics, Finance, Consumer Behaviour and Technology Adoption.

-ESIPP is led by University College Dublin and partners with Dublin City University (DCU), Economic and Social Research Institute (ESRI), University of Limerick (UL) and Trinity College Dublin (TCD).
+ESIPP is led by University College Dublin and partners with Dublin City University (DCU), Economic and Social Research Institute (ESRI) and Trinity College Dublin (TCD).
 The research work will be carried out with strong collaborative links to major energy industry players, such as AIB, EirGrid, Ervia, ESB, Glen Dimplex and seventeen other official industry collaborators.

 |TCD||Mechanical and Manufacturing Engineering||Garret O’Donnell||Modelling Risk in Energy Systems Integration in Industry.||email@example.com||Advertisement open 2017|